cssu/cssu.ca-old/_posts/news/2018-10-19-POST-numbers.md

 categories: news
 ---

+* The University of Toronto now uses the term 'program' in replacement of 'POSt', `POSt ≡ program`
-As many of you know the CS POSt is one of the most stressful things for new CS students at St. George.
-Every year since 2014, there has been a cutoff average between CSC165 and CSC148 that determines the students who get into the POST.

-There is a lot of misinformation about why it exists and how it works.
-We want to give you a full picture, and more data to make sure that you are informed.
-We hope this information will help you understand the situation better and make choices from a more informed perspective.
+As many of you know the CS program is one of the most stressful things for new CS students at St. George.
+Every year since 2014, there has been a cutoff -- an average of CSC165 and CSC148 marks -- that determines the students who get into the program.
+There is some misinformation about why it exists and how it works.
+We hope here to give you a fuller picture, and as much data as possible to allow you to make informed decisions.

-The main reason that we have rigorous admission limitations is a lack of space and a lack of professors.
-The department lacks the resources in terms of space and time for courses that can fit everyone that is interested, and there is also a shortage of faculty.
-There is also the instream vs out-of-stream factor.
-When applying from highschool you were allowed to apply to the CS stream (CMP1); this stream had a higher admission average than most other direct from high school programs at UofT.
-The problem is you are not "in the program" untill you get into the POST at the end of your first year.
-(This is why you are not charged deregulated CS Fees in your first year but "general" artsci fees.)
-Beyond the students who are in-stream (CMP1) any students who has taken CSC165 and CSC148 are allowed to apply to the POST.
-There are many students who explore CS courses, find that they enjoy it much more than the program they are currently in, and decide to get pursue this field of study.
-As seen in the chart this is a sizeable number of those who apply to POSt.
+The main reason that we have rigorous admission requirements is a limitation of space and instructors.
+The department lacks the resources to operate courses that can fit everyone who is interested.
+These bounds are for the most part handed down from the Faculty of Arts and Science and not decided by the department itself.

+The admissions process uses an in-stream/out-stream categorization system.
+When applying from highschool you are allowed to apply to the CS stream (CMP1).
+The CMP1 stream has a higher admission average than most and in turn offers mild leniency when applying to the program.
+What many applicants fail to understand is that you are not in the program until you apply and accept an offer after completing CSC148 and CSC165 (this is also why you are not charged deregulated CS Fees in your first year but "general" artsci fees).
+Beyond the students who are in-stream (CMP1), any students who has taken CSC165 and CSC148 are allowed to apply to the program.
+There are many students who explore CS courses, find that they enjoy it, and decide to pursue it as one of their fields of study.
+As seen in the chart below this make up a sizeable number of the overall applicants to the program.

-The department is taking steps to increase its faculty size and teaching capacity to try and accept more students, but continuously increasing cutoff is only a reflection of the quality and success of students applying.
-The gist of how these cutoffs are calculated is basically such: Take the top x number of students in decreasing order of their averages between the two courses (where x is the number of spots in the program for the following year).
+The department is taking steps to increase its faculty size and teaching capacity to try and accept more students, but the continuously increasing cutoff is only a reflection of the continuously increasing quality and competitiveness of students applying.
+The gist of how these cutoffs are calculated is basically such:
+1. Sort applicants in decreasing order of their averages (CSC148 & CSC165)
+2. Select top `n` students, where `n` is the number of spots in the program for the following year

+Admissions is split into two rounds, one following the close of the winter session and another following the close of the summer session.

 The following chart was provided after requests to the department for more concrete information.
-This comparison is between 2017 and 2018's Round 1.
-As of publishing we didn't get Round 2 for 2018.
+This comparison is between 2017 and 2018.

 <table cellpadding="2" border="1">
      <tbody>